top of page

 Estoi (Palácio de Estoi) is a must-visit if you crave luxury and opulence.
 In Estoi village, it is a wonderful representation of a rationalist palace in its pure form, built in the 19th Century.
 The entire palace has been beautifully adorned with frescoes, chandeliers, and walls of intricate stucco work, showcasing the luxurious lifestyles of the nobility.

-This palace enjoys a majestically designed garden area containing fountains, statues, and azulejos tiling.
+This palace boasts a majestically designed garden area featuring fountains, statues, and azulejo tiling.
 Today, the Estoi Palace remains functional and serves as a luxury hotel pousada; therefore, people can visit the place and feel the intrinsic history of each stone.

 9. Cerro da Vila- Roman Village

 Cerro da Vila in Vilamoura is best described as one of the most significant archaeological sites in the region.
 This set of villa houses evokes memories of the Roman era in this area, which was constructed in the 1st century AD.
-The tourists can go around the echoes of Southern Italy's prosperity – the villas decorated with frescos, the domesticated mosaic floors, the spas, and the cemetery of the Roman nobility.
+The tourists can explore the echoes of Southern Italy's prosperity – the villas decorated with frescoes, the mosaic floors, the spas, and the cemetery of the Roman nobility.

 Located on the site is also an archaeological museum, where pottery, coins, and tools are available to the public, offering a glimpse into what life was like during the Roman period.
-Thus, you can consider the visit to Cerro da Vila as a walk through time, proving that the Romans are present in the Algarve eternally.
+Thus, you can consider the visit to Cerro da Vila as a walk through time, demonstrating that the Romans have been present in the Algarve eternally.

 10. Museu de Portimão